 This book was made for the Personal Histories Exhibition.
 It was not the book I first intended to make – there was another book I was working on at the time – but I just could not make this book work.
 I was disappointed, I thought I wouldn’t be able to take part, but one morning (lying in bed!) the idea for a new book came to me – it came from this blog post about one of my typewriter ramblings.

 Initially I didn’t think the book would be suitable for the Personal Histories project, but then when I started to think about I realised it was actually perfect.
-As I made the book and started to type up the Read Me that goes into the back pocket I realised how much it was a part of my personal history, much more than I had ever realised before.
+As I made the book and started to type up the Read Me (that goes into the back pocket) it came to me how much it really was a part of my personal history, much more than I had ever realised before.

 Another thing that happened, was that everything seemed to come together really quickly.
 I already had all the paper and card (for the cover) – left overs from other projects.
 The 2 stamps for the images I used were from 2 other books I had made.
 That is not to say it was a really easy to make – there were the usual hiccups along the way, failed experiments and my printer breaking down.